devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     - **Description**- Name of the workspace repository(Default is the playbook-name).

 #### Arguments:
-**User**(Optional)
+* **User**
+        -   (Optional)
-    flag: --user
+        -   flag: --user
-    value: GitHub-username (Default is 'devonfw-tutorials')
+        -   value: GitHub-username (Default is 'devonfw-tutorials')

-You can use a forked workspace-repository, if you add the username as argument.
+Note: You can use a forked workspace-repository, if you add the username as argument.
 If the runner cannot find the workspace repository in the your repositories, it will use devonfw-tutorials instead.

-**Branch**(Optional)
+* **Branch**
+        -   (Optional)
-    flag: --branch
+        -   flag: --branch
-    value: the working branch (Default is its default-branch)
+        -   value: the working branch (Default is its default-branch)

-You can use a different branch, if you add the working branch as argument.
+Note: You can use a different branch, if you add the working branch as argument.
 If the runner cannot find the branch in the cloned repository, it will use the default branch instead.

-buildRun.sh --user [username] --branch [branch]
+* buildRun.sh --user [username] --branch [branch]

 #### Example: